Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 > If your server is able to boot in normal mode after the disk replacement, simply proceed with the steps from [this section](#nonmirrorednormalmode) if your EFI system partition is not mirrored or [this section](#mirrored-esp-normal) if your EFI system partition is mirrored.
 >

-The following instructions cover rebuilding the RAID after replacing the primary disk (disk with the the mounted ESP).
-However, if one of your secondary disks is replaced, the steps described in [this section](#nonmirrorednormalmode) will also apply.
-Simply replace the values with your own.

 <a name="nonmirroredrescuemode"></a>

 #### Rebuilding the RAID after the primary disk is replaced (rescue mode)